-Foraminal narrowing of the lumbar spine is a gradual, degenerative process that may eventually result in lower back pain and neuropathic symptoms, including sciatica.
-Foraminal narrowing, also known as foraminal stenosis, can also go completely undetected if the passages do not narrow to the point that they constrict the nerves that they normally protect.
-Treatment options for this condition vary depending on the source and severity of the stenosis, but a series of conservative, nonsurgical treatments often provide sufficient pain relief.
+Foraminal narrowing of the lumbar spine is typically a gradual, degenerative process that may ultimately result in lower back pain and neuropathic symptoms in the lower body, including sciatica.
+Foraminal narrowing, also known as foraminal stenosis, can also go entirely undetected if the passages do not narrow to the point that they constrict the nerve roots or the spinal cord.
+Treatment options for this condition vary depending on the source and severity of the stenosis, but a series of conservative, non-surgical treatments often provide sufficient pain relief.

-In the lumbar spine, nerves exit the spinal column through canals that exist between the vertebrae.
+In the cervical (upper), thoracic (middle) and lumbar (lower) spine, nerves exit the spinal column through canals that exist between the vertebrae.
 These narrow canals (or passageways) are known as the foramina.
-Over the years, the foramina are prone to becoming clogged with a variety of spinal material because of the wear and tear and pressure that is put on the lower back.
+As the body ages, the foramina are prone to becoming clogged with a variety of spinal material that has degenerated because of the wear, tear and pressure that is placed on the neck and back.
 Some of the most common sources of foraminal stenosis include:

 - Herniated disc material